nerc-esces/python-advanced-esces/_episodes/10-dask.md

 The gateway can be given a set of options including how many worker cores to use, initially we can set this to one and scale it up later.
 We also need to allocate at least one core as to the scheduler which will manage our Dask cluster.
 JASMIN requires us to specify a project to associate the Dask jobs with.
 You can find out which projects you are a member of by running the command `useraccounts` on a sci server.
 If you are not a member of any project then you can use "no-project" here, but if you are a member of a project you must use a project name.
+Users of training accounts should use "workshop".
 Finally we need to tell Dask which Conda/Mamba environment to use and this needs to match the one we're running in our notebook.

 ~~~
 options = gw.cluster_options()
 options.worker_cores = 1
 options.scheduler_cores = 1
-options.account = "no-project"
+options.account = "workshop"
-options.worker_setup='source /apps/jasmin/jaspy/miniforge_envs/jaspy3.11/mf3-23.11.0-0/bin/activate ~/.conda/envs/esces'
+options.worker_setup='source /apps/jasmin/jaspy/miniforge_envs/jaspy3.11/mf3-23.11.0-0/bin/activate /work/scratch-nopw2/colinsau/esces-env'
 ~~~
 {: .language-python}